aria-tools/ARIA-tools/README.md

 -   [Installing dependencies from source on mac](https://github.com/aria-tools/ARIA-tools/blob/master/MacOSSourceBuild.md)

-### ARIA-tools with support for S3 virtual data access
+### ARIA-tools with support for virtual data access
-GDAL Virtual File Systems capabilities (vsicurl) can be leveraged in ARIA-tools to avoid downloading Sentinel-1 GUNW products during processing.
-This is currently only supported for Sentinel-1 GUNW products (not NISAR GUNW).
+GDAL Virtual File Systems capabilities (vsicurl) can be leveraged in ARIA-tools to avoid downloading GUNW products during processing.
+This is supported for both **Sentinel-1 GUNW** and **NISAR GUNW** products.

 To use virtual access, generate a URL list using `ariaDownload.py -o url`, which produces a `.txt` file of product URLs.
 Pass this `.txt` file directly to `ariaExtract.py`, `ariaTSsetup.py`, or `ariaPlot.py` via the `-f` option — no download step is needed.
 ARIA-tools will stream data on-the-fly from the ASF archive using GDAL's `/vsicurl/` driver.